preset-io/allstars/README.md

 If you are curious as to how it works, the TLDR is that it's implemented as a dbapi driver in Python that acts as a bit of a proxy in front of your database.

+## Sweet synthtactic sugar

+As a "transpiler with context" allstars can allow you to sprinkle some sugar in your SQL.
+Let's get ahead of ANSI SQL and implement things.
+Ideas to be implemented:
+- `FROM ⭐` - straight from the superstar table
+- `GROUP BY ⭐` - group by all dimensions referenced in the query
+- `GROUP BY ⭐.DAY` - same as above, but truncate the one time column by day, WEEK, MONTH or other timeframe keywords
+- trailing commas aloud
+- a nice hint system
+- window function abstraction(?)

 ## RESTfull of itself